Paying Overdue Taxes (Visit this link)

 Full Payment.

-You can request to pay what you owe in monthly installments, i.e., if you owe $1,200, you could offer to pay $100 a month, plus interest at the end of the year.
+You can request to pay what you owe in monthly installments, i.e., if you owe $1,200, you could offer to pay $100 a month.
+With an IRS payment plan, penalties and interest usually continue to accrue until the balance is paid.
+Many people can apply online depending on how much they owe and whether required returns are filed.For more information on Installment Program: www.irs.gov/payments/payment-plans-installment-agreements

 Offer In Compromise.

-For more information for Offer-in-Compromise go to: www.irs.gov/payments/offer-in-compromise
+For more information for Offer-in-Compromise go to: IRS Offer in Compromise hub:

 For more information on taxes, forms and publications and how to contact your local office go to: